srp33/ExpressionAble-CLI/README.md

   -s SET_INDEX, --set_index SET_INDEX
                         Sets the given column to become the index column, where appropriate.
 ```

 There are only two required arguments when using the `expressionable` command: the path to the file you wish to read,
 and the path to a file you wish to produce.
 For example, if you had an Excel file called "input_file.xlsx" and you
-simply wanted to convert it to a TSV file called "output_file.tsv", you would enter
+ wanted to convert it to a TSV file called "output_file.tsv", you would enter
 `expressionable input_file.xlsx output_file.tsv` into the terminal to execute the conversion.

 ExpressionAble automatically infers both the format of the input file and the format of the file you wish to create, based
-on the extension on the file path.
+on the file extension.
 If for some reason the extensions are irregular or missing, you can specify the
 format of the input file using the `--input_file_type` flag, followed by the name of the file type,
 and specify the format of the output file using the `--output_file_type` flag, followed by the name of the file type.

-Applying filters during the transformation uses the `--filter` flag, followed by a string query in double quotations.
+To apply filters during the transformation, use the `--filter` flag, followed by a string query in double quotations.
 Syntax for such a query uses basic Python logical syntax, as shown by the following example:
 `--filter "ColumnName1 > 12.5 and (ColumnName2 == 'x' or ColumnName2 =='y')"`